prawnzyy/tp/docs/UserGuide.md

 * If the quantity depleted exceeds the current quantity in stock, the entire stock will be depleted but will not go into the negative.

 Examples:
-*  `use n/Milk q/600 u/ml` Depletes the current quantity of milk by 600 ml.
+*  `use n/Milk q/600 u/g` Depletes the current quantity of milk by 600g
-*  `use n/Egg` Fully depletes the current quantity of egg.
+*  `use n/Egg` Fully depletes the current quantity of egg

 ### Finding the quantity of an ingredient by name: `stock`